ezclap-tv/anikibot/README.md

-![Sleep tight, aniki][aniki]

-# Sleep tight, aniki

 ### Instructions

-* clone the repo
+-   clone the repo
-* generate an oauth key at https://twitchapps.com/tmi/
+-   generate an oauth key at https://twitchapps.com/tmi/
-* get your JWT token by toggling "Show Secrets" at https://streamelements.com/dashboard/account/channels
+-   get your JWT token by toggling "Show Secrets" at https://streamelements.com/dashboard/account/channels
-* Optionally, get a YouTube API key at https://console.developers.google.com/.
+-   Optionally, get a YouTube API key at https://console.developers.google.com/.
 See https://developers.google.com/youtube/v3/getting-started for detailed instructions.
 This key is required for queueing YouTube playlists.
-* make a `secrets.toml` file at the root-level of the repo
+-   make a `secrets.toml` file at the root-level of the repo
-* enter the following information:
+-   enter the following information:

     ```toml
     name = "BOT_NAME"